 Market Participants will have different options to manage how to manage the physical delivery/sending of messages by extending the default configuration.
-They will be able to assign a They will have the ability to define proxies for the physical sending/receiving of messages.
-There will be two options:
+They will be able to assign a DIP Connection Provider - A Market Participant may wish for an alternate party/agent, a DIP Connection Provider, to proxy a specific role or all their roles on their behalf.
+In this scenario, the Market Participant will need to assign responsibility of their access to DIP to the DIP

-4. DIP Connection Provider - A Market Participant may wish for an alternate party/agent, a DIP Connection Provider, to proxy a specific role or all their roles within the DIP on their behalf.
-In this scenario, the Market Participant will need to assign responsibility of their access to DIP to the DIP Connection Provider by allocating the chosen role(s) to their provider.
+Connection Provider by allocating the chosen role(s) to their provider.
 A DIP Connection Provider is a separate organisation that must be on-boarded separately as a Market Participant with a DIP Connection Provider role.